 Hello everyone and welcome to my first story!
 This is going to be a huge project for me so I will be counting on you, as the readers, to help me through it.
 This story will be AU and the first in a series.
 It will follow a smarter and slightly more mature Ash on his journey to become a Pokemon Master.
-That being said, just because he is smarter, he may still make rash decisions sometimes at the very start of his journey, but lose his recklessness later on.
+That being said, just because he is smarter, he will still make rash decisions sometimes at the very start of his journey, but lose his recklessness later on.
 Essentially, he's still Ash.
 He will be accompanied by Serena, who will also establish her own identity.
-As far as shippings go, this will be an amourshipping story (mainly one-sided early on since Ash is kinda dense about those things), but will also have small hints at other shippings as well.
+As far as shippings go, this will be an amourshipping story (mainly one-sided early on), but will also have small hints at other shippings as well.
 The regions Ash and Serena will travel to are: Kanto, Orange Islands, Johto, Hoenn, and Sinnoh, with each region divided into a separate story.
 I will not be doing Unova or Kalos as I want this series to end at some point.
 If I do all the regions, this series will never end because I would have to keep adding new arcs along with the games.
 Sinnoh seems like a good stopping point before I wrap things up with a final arc.
 This one will cover the events of the Kanto region.
 I haven't fully decided who they will travel with in other regions, but here in Kanto, it will definitely be Misty and Brock.

 With that, Let's get started!